inesakarapetyan/Transportation/README.md

 |                                                            DESCRIPTION                                                                                |
 --------------------------------------------------------------------------------------------------------------------------------------------------------

-Transportation page where you can reproduce the transportation of your goods.
+Globe Track page where you can reproduce the transportation of your goods.

 ------------------------------------------------------------------------------------------------------------------------------------------------------